Our Dog Owners Offer Their Top Feeding Tips:

 Make Mealtime Fun for Your Dog

 Treats to a dog can be like dessert to us.
-By their very nature, treats are a tasty reward associated with good behavior and good times.
+Treats, by their very nature, are a tasty reward associated with good behavior and good times.
 Kathy Miller, director of ForPaws Corgi Rescue Online, advises that you buy nutritious treats, formulated especially for dogs, instead of feeding people food.
 Better yet, “We use the dog’s regular food as their primary treat!”
-Peterson also does this with her own pets.
+Peterson also does this with her pets.

 To avoid boredom, Peterson also sometimes hides her dog’s kibble around the house.
 “I place it under the sofa, behind the TV, just anywhere where my dog can easily retrieve it but will face a little challenge finding the food.”
 The edible hide-and-go-seek serves as behavioral enrichment, stimulating your dog’s natural food-finding skills.